mlibrary/about-amherst/src/content/conferences/2022-12-01-american-association-of-teachers-of-slavic-and-east-european-languages-february-17-19-2023.md

 ---
 templateKey: conference
-title: "Association of Slavic, East European, and Eurasian Studies Annual
+title: "Association for Slavic, East European, and Eurasian Studies Annual
   Convention: November 20-23, 2025"
 summary: ACP was on site for the 2025 ASEEES Convention in Washington, D.C.
 date: 2022-12-01T19:11:22.281Z